TheArchitect123/KmpEssentials/README.md

  }
 ```
 ## Setup for Android (Jetpack Compose)
+Android Compose requires a couple of extra steps.
+But configuration is simple.
-If you're using Android Compose please make sure to also install **androidx.fragment** package from Google.
+First please make sure to install **androidx.fragment** package from Google.
 ```sh
 implementation("androidx.fragment:fragment:+") // latest package
 ```